Organic Farming Projects

 ♣ Oregon State University Cover Crops Bulletins, A series of bulletins that describes the uses and management cover crops grown in the Pacific Northwest

-♣ Managing Cover Crops Profitably, 3rd ed., Published by USDA Sustainable Agriculture Network.
+♣ Managing Cover Crops Profitably, 3rd ed., Free ebook download or purchase hardcopy.
+Published by USDA Sustainable Agriculture Network.
 This publication summarizes research data and farmer evaluations of cover crops grown across the United States.

-♣ Nutrient Management Guide: Sweet Corn. (pdf) For both conventional and organic growers.
+♣ Nutrient Management Guide: Sweet Corn (PDF-Online).
+For both conventional and organic growers.